bankh/GPU_Compute/docker_images/readMe.md

 --group-add video: Adds the video group to the container, which is necessary for GPU acceleration.
 --ipc=host: Sets the inter-process communication (IPC) namespace of the container to that of the host, allowing the container to share IPC resources with the host.
 --shm-size 8G: Sets the size of the shared memory for the container to 8GB.
--v /mnt/data_drive:/mnt/data_drive: Mounts the /mnt/data_drive directory from the host system to the same directory within the container, allowing the container to access data on the host system.
+-v /mnt/data_drive:/mnt/data_drive: Mounts the `/mnt/data_drive` directory from the host system to the same directory within the container, allowing the container to access data on the host system.
+That is especially useful to share the data or model between different Docker images and the host system.
 pytorch-linux-bionic-rocm3.5-py3.8: Specifies the name of the Docker image to run.

 ```